 Since the Hiccup mode protection is also active during soft start, there will be a limitation on the maximum simultaneous DC and capacitive loading to ensure that the Hiccup mode protection will not be engaged during the soft start ramp.
-This is further explained in Section 5.5 "Maximum Simultaneous Capacitive and DC Loading in Soft Start".
+This is further explained in Section 5.6 "Maximum Simultaneous Capacitive and DC Loading in Soft Start".

-Hiccup mode is invoked based on digital counting of High-Side Overcurrent (HS OC) events, regardless of the frequency at which they take place (full switching frequency).
+Hiccup mode is invoked based on digital counting of High-Side Overcurrent (HS OC) events, regardless of the frequency at which they take place (full switching frequency or foldback switching frequency).